 This FAQ is a constant work in progress.
-If you do find a bug or have a question that is not answered below, please do tell!
+If you find a bug or have a question that is not answered below, please do tell!
 You can find contact information at the bottom.
 The best feature of any software is stability and this is top priority for the Grove.

 Are there twigs included with The Grove?

-No. We have users all over the world, and we want you to cherry pick a bundle of twigs that represents the trees of your region.
+No. We have users all over the world, and we want you to pick a bundle of twigs that represents the trees of your region.

 What are the requirements to run The Grove?

-Can I grow multiple trees together?
+Can I grow multiple trees together at specific locations?

 Yes, you can simply increase the number of trees for an automatic distribution around the world center.
 Or you can also plant trees at specific locations or at an angle.
 To do this, simply add empty objects inside your grove collection (Add > Empty > Single Arrow).
 Make sure it’s in the grove collection, if not then drag it to the collection using the outliner.
 Then restart or regrow your grove to plant the trees and start growing.
 Add as many trees as you like and start growing groves of trees!